fespinoza/LinkedIdeas/README.md

 - [x] call corresponding actions on drag link
 - [x] call corresponding actions on drag end
 - [x] show line when dragging the link
-- [ ] show a text field when mouse is released
+- [x] show a text field when mouse is released
+- [x] enter will render the text
+- [ ] click links to edit its text
 - [ ] store links in file
 - [ ] load links from file
-- [ ] click links to edit its text
 - [ ] click link to select it
 - [ ] press delete key when selected link to delete it
-- [ ] enter will render the text

 ### Pending